wp-plugins/payhub-payment-gateway-for-woocommerce/readme.txt

 == Installation ==
-= This assumes you have woocommerce shopping cart installed
+This assumes you have woocommerce shopping cart installed.

-  1. Download the zip file.
+- Download the zip file.
-  1. Place the zip file in the '/wp-content/plugins/' directory.
+- Place the zip file in the '/wp-content/plugins/' directory.
-  1. Either unzip the contents of the zip file in the directory or install the plugin through wordpress.
+- Either unzip the contents of the zip file in the directory or install the plugin through wordpress.
-	1. Once the plugin is installed, click on woocommerce settings.
+- Once the plugin is installed, click on woocommerce settings.
-  1. Click on the payment tab.
+- Click on the payment tab.
-  1. Select PayHub as the payment processor and click on payhub.
+- Select PayHub as the payment processor and click on payhub.
-  1. Enter in the API credentials (username, password, and terminal id).
+- Enter in the API credentials (username, password, and terminal id).
 Use your current organization id.

 * How to find your API credentials
 1. Log into PayHub's Virtual Terminal